 Format of material

 The Library collects materials in any viable format and reserves the right to withdraw formats when they are no longer viable, e.g., VHS.
 For books, electronic or paperback format is preferred.
 For reference books and periodicals, electronic format is preferred when available.
-For audiovisual material, DVDs or streaming media content is preferred, especially that which is available via the Library’s subscriptions to streaming media collections.
+For audiovisual material, streaming media content is preferred, especially that which is available via the Library’s subscriptions to streaming media collections.
 All other audiovisual materials will be handled on a case-by-case basis.
-The Library purchases accessibly formatted materials whenever possible, such as closed-captioned films, and will work with the Center for Accessibility Resources or the Center for Online Learning to make other materials accessible, upon request.
+The Library purchases accessibly formatted materials whenever possible, such as closed-captioned films, and will work with the Center for Accessibility Resources (CAR) or Institutional Effectiveness and Technology (IET) to make other materials accessible, upon request.

 Given space constraints and the accessibility and availability of electronic access, print serials are not kept indefinitely, but are instead generally retained for the following lengths of time: